-Trying to re-group your music albums in a chronological order while they are stored in folders separated by the artists' names right now?
+Trying to re-group your music albums in chronological order while they are stored in folders separated by the artists' names right now?

 Storing a song performed together by A, B, and C only in A's folder, and then creating "shortcuts" for B and C?
 But what if it had been performed together by 38 different artists?